 The Path to Drawdown: Fuel Cells

-Internal combustion engine vehicles have dominated the automotive landscape since the 1920s.
-But today, that’s changing.
-Thanks to supportive policies and falling costs, there are millions of electric vehicles (EVs) on the road.
-The difference in their impact on the climate is remarkable.
-Compared to gas-powered vehicles, CO2 emissions drop by 50% if an EV’s power comes from the conventional power grid.
+Internal combustion engine vehicles have dominated the transport and automotive landscape since the 1920s.
+But today, that landscape’s changing.
+Thanks to supportive policies and declining costs, there are millions of electric vehicles (EVs) on the road.
+The difference in their effect on the climate is remarkable.
+Compared to internal combustion engine vehicles, CO2 emissions drop by 50% if an EV’s power comes from the conventional power grid.
 If powered by solar energy, emissions are cut by 95%.

 While electric passenger cars and vans can be powered using lithium-ion batteries, there are other segments in the transportation sector that are more energy-intensive and harder to decarbonize.
 These include long-haul transport, shipping, and aviation.
 For these segments, hydrogen fuel cells will play an important role.

-- 0.3 GW of electrolyser capacity exists today
+- <::marker> 0.3 GW of electrolyser capacity exists today

 That’s a CAGR of 39.8% between 2021 and 2050